object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

     exception
-        An object representing an out of the ordinary event which has occured during the execution of some Python code.
+        An object representing an out of the ordinary event which has occurred during the execution of some Python code.
 When an exception is :ref:`raised <raising_exceptions>` the
         :term:`Python interpreter` doesn't continue to execute the following line of code.
-Instead, the exception is either :ref:`handled <handling_exceptions>` or execution stips and a :ref:`traceback` is printed.
+Instead, the exception is either :ref:`handled <handling_exceptions>` or execution stips and a :term:`traceback` is printed.

     call stack
     execution stack